Our views on changing dynamics in energy, ESG, finance, globalization and US policy.

-The agreement has been heralded a step towards removing the barriers that can prevent the speedy disclosure of electronic data, potentially impeding the progress of criminal investigations and proceedings.
-The US-UK agreement is expected to be the template for similar bilateral agreements in the future.
+The agreement has been heralded as a step towards removing barriers that can prevent speedy disclosure of electronic data and impede cross-border law enforcement.
+The US UK agreement is expected to be the template for similar bilateral agreements in future.
 But should we be concerned about how easily the authorities can access this data, and are there sufficient checks and balances in place to ensure it is used judiciously?

 A 'landmark' data access agreement

-Previously, in order to obtain material held overseas, the authorities would have to make a request for mutual legal assistance (MLA).
-As acknowledged in the Explanatory Memorandum to the Agreement (the Memorandum), the MLA process requires considerable resources and it can often be several months or even years before the material sought is produced, which can impede a criminal investigation or prosecution1.
-Under the Agreement, an OPO must be served within three months and the material produced within seven days, although this may be made longer or shorter by the issuing judge.
+Previously, in order to obtain material held overseas by non-UK entities, UK authorities had to request mutual legal assistance (MLA) from local authorities.
+As acknowledged in the Explanatory Memorandum to the Agreement, the MLA process requires considerable resources and it can often be several months or even years before the material sought is produced, which can impede a criminal investigation or prosecution.1 The Agreement and 2019 Act speed this up dramatically.
+Under the 2019 Act, once an OPO is served (which must be within three months of being issued by the UK court), the material must be produced within seven days, although this may be made longer or shorter by the issuing judge.

 What safeguards exist?

 Sewn into the Agreement are a number of safeguards that limit the scope of this new regime.
-For example, there are targeting restrictions, which include a prohibition on OPOs that may be used to infringe freedom of speech or to disadvantage certain groups, and prohibition on the sharing of any data received with a third country (or issuing an OPO on behalf of a third country).
+For example, there are targeting restrictions, which include a prohibition on OPOs that may be used to infringe freedom of speech or to disadvantage certain groups, and a prohibition on issuing an OPO on behalf of a third country, or the US / UK sharing any data received with a third country without the other's consent.
+Importantly, the Agreement also prohibits OPOs that seek to obtain data or information about certain categories of persons in the receiving country.
+For example, UK courts cannot issue an OPO in order to get data or information about a US corporation, US citizen, national or permanent resident, or any person located in US territory.

 The OPO must be targeted at specific accounts and identify its objective.
 OPOs must also be subject to review or oversight by a judicial body or independent authority.

-The Agreement also envisages the designation of an authority designated by the Home Secretary, which will transmit the OPOs.5 The Agreement requires that the designated authority review an OPO to ensure it complies with the Agreement.
-This requirement is satisfied by section 9 of the 2019 Act, which, by its inclusion, should ensure that any variation between the Agreement, or other designated co-operation arrangement, is reconciled.
-In addition, the remedy of judicial review against the Secretary of State’s decision to transmit the OPO remains available.
+The Agreement also envisages the designation of an authority by the UK's Home Secretary, which will transmit the OPOs.
+The Agreement requires that the designated authority review an OPO to ensure it complies with the Agreement.
+This requirement is satisfied by section 9 of the 2019 Act, by which the Home Secretary has designated herself as the relevant authority.
+This should ensure that any variation between the Agreement, or other designated co operation arrangement, is reconciled.
+In addition, the remedy of judicial review against the Home Secretary's decision to transmit the OPO remains available.

-Notwithstanding the availability of judicial review, one of the criticisms of the 2019 Act and the US Cloud Act is that an application for an OPO may be made without notice, and the tight timetable for the production of material sought does not allow much time for a legal challenge.
-The 2019 Act allows an issuing judge to include a non-disclosure requirement in an OPO, which prevents the recipient from disclosing the existence of the order or its contents to any person without the leave of a judge or written permission from the law enforcement officer who obtained it.
-The service provider who is likely to be a recipient is a neutral party in any criminal investigation or prosecution, and there does not appear to be any good reason for the absence of a notice requirement in order to allow a challenge to be made prior to the OPO being issued.
+Notwithstanding the availability of judicial review, one of the criticisms of the 2019 Act is that an application for an OPO may be made without notice, and the tight timetable for the production of material sought does not allow much time for a legal challenge.
+The 2019 Act allows an issuing judge to include a non disclosure requirement in an OPO, which prevents the recipient from disclosing the existence of the order or its contents to any person without the leave of a judge or written permission from the law enforcement officer who obtained it.
+The service provider who receives the OPO is likely to be a neutral party in any criminal investigation or prosecution, and there does not appear to be any good reason for the absence of a notice requirement in order to allow a challenge to be made prior to the OPO being issued.
 As currently drafted, a recipient of an OPO may receive – but is not entitled to – notice, and is likely to first become aware of the OPO when it is served.

 Another significant safeguard is that an OPO must not conflict with domestic data privacy laws.
-This means that a recipient of an OPO must also comply with GDPR obligations.
-In addition, the UK will not provide data where it is to be used in relation to an offence attracting the death penalty, and the US will not provide data in relation to targeted US persons or, in relation to specific offences that may raise freedom of speech concerns.6
+This means that a UK recipient of an OPO must also comply with GDPR obligations (as incorporated into UK law following the end of the Brexit transition period).
+In addition, the UK will not provide data where it is to be used in relation to an offence attracting the death penalty, and the US will not provide data in relation to targeted US persons (as noted above) or in relation to specific offences that may raise freedom of speech concerns.5 The 2019 Act also prohibits UK authorities seeking to obtain legally privileged information or certain types of confidential personal data (e.g. relating to an identifiable individual's health).

 How will the data access agreement work in practice in the UK?

-Under the 2019 Act, the Serious Fraud Office, the Financial Conduct Authority, Her Majesty’s Revenue and Customs, the police or any other “appropriate officer”7 can apply to the court for an OPO.
+Under the 2019 Act, the Serious Fraud Office, the Financial Conduct Authority, Her Majesty's Revenue and Customs, the police or any other "appropriate officer"6 can apply to the court for an OPO.

-To be successful, the enforcement authorities will need to satisfy a UK judge that, among other things, the entity has possession or control of the data – that the data is likely to be of “substantial value” to the investigation or proceedings and that accessing or producing the data is in the public interest.
+To be successful, the enforcement authorities will need to satisfy a UK judge that, among other things, the intended recipient of the OPO has possession or control of the data, that the data is likely to be of "substantial value" to the investigation or proceedings and that accessing or producing the data is in the public interest.

-If the application is successful and the order is granted by the UK court, the Secretary of State will serve it directly on the service provider.
+If the application is successful and the order is granted by the UK court, the Secretary of State will serve it directly on the recipient.

-Where the recipient, the data holding entity, chooses not to comply, the seven-day deadline for producing the data is likely to exert significant pressure, particularly as the burden will fall on them to identify and exclude data that may be privileged, confidential or subject to GDPR concerns.
+Where the OPO recipient chooses to comply, the seven day deadline for producing the data is likely to exert significant pressure, particularly as the burden will fall on them to identify and exclude data that may be privileged, confidential or subject to GDPR concerns.
 All of this has the potential to be overly burdensome for companies that possess and control vast amounts of electronic data.

 A new reality for criminal investigations?